philanc/ple/README.md

         ^X^F            prompt for a filename, read the file in a new buffer ^X^W            prompt for a filename, write the current buffer ^X^S            save the current buffer
-        ^X^B            create a new, empty buffer
-        ^X^N            switch to the next buffer
+        ^X^B            switch to a named buffer or create a new buffer ^X^N            switch to the next buffer
         ^X^P            switch to the previous buffer
+        ^X^I            display a list of buffers

 Misc.
         ^X^C            exit the editor
         ^G              abort the current command
         ^Z              undo
         ^X^Z            redo
+        ^O              switch back and forth between the current buffer and the *OUT* buffer
         ^L              redisplay the screen (useful if the screen was garbled        or its dimensions changed)
         F1, ^X^H        this help text

 ```